boyter/boyter.org/content/posts/sloc-cloc-code-performance.md

 And now we are faster again for every repository I tried.

-In addition a nice pickup by Jeff Haynie https://github.com/jhaynie in a PR https://github.com/boyter/scc/pull/35 managed to remove some pointless allocations which should help performance just that little bit more.
+In addition a nice pickup by Jeff Haynie https://github.com/jhaynie came through in a PR https://github.com/boyter/scc/pull/35 managed to remove some pointless allocations which should help performance just that little bit more.
+I suspect that this is more an issue for him as he is using `scc` in a long lived process but every little bit helps.

 One thing I had identified in my original post about `scc` was that the Go garbage collector was a hindrance to performance.
 I had also tried turning it off with bad results on machines with less memory.
 As such I took a slightly different approach.
 By default `scc` turns the garbage collector off, and if by default 10000 files are parsed then it is turned back on.
 This results in a nice speed gain for smaller projects.
 Of course this did result in a bug https://github.com/boyter/scc/issues/32 where the GC gettings leaked out, but thankfully Jeff picked this one up as well and I modified the source to ensure that the scope was limited to the `scc` main function.